pgcentralfoundation/pgrx/README.md

  - Windows is not supported.
 It could be, but will require a bit of work with `cargo-pgx` and figuring out how to compile `pgx`'s "cshim" static library.

+ - Sessions started before `ALTER EXTENSION my_extension UPDATE;` will continue to see the old version of `my_extension`.
+New sessions will see the updated version of the extension.

 ## TODO

 There's a few things on our immediate TODO list